Introduction

 Instructions

-- Heat the olive oil in a large skillet over medium heat.
-Add the vegan sausage and cook until browned.
+- Heat olive oil in a large skillet.
+Brown vegan sausage.
 Remove and set aside.

-- Stir in the chickpeas, rice, broth, salt, pepper, paprika, and cayenne (if using).
+- Add chickpeas, rice, broth, salt, pepper, paprika, and cayenne.
 Bring to a boil.

-- Reduce the heat to low, cover, and let simmer for 18–20 minutes, or until the rice is tender and the liquid is absorbed.
+- Reduce heat, cover, and simmer 18-20 minutes until rice is tender.

 Buying Guide for Spices and Ingredients